iTwin/itwinjs-core/common/api/imodeljs-editor-frontend.api.md

 import { RenderGraphicOwner } from '@bentley/imodeljs-frontend';
 import { ScreenViewport } from '@bentley/imodeljs-frontend';
 import { SnapDetail } from '@bentley/imodeljs-frontend';
+import { SolidModelingCommandIpc } from '@bentley/imodeljs-editor-common';
+import { SubEntityGeometryProps } from '@bentley/imodeljs-editor-common';
+import { SubEntityLocationProps } from '@bentley/imodeljs-editor-common';
+import { SubEntityProps } from '@bentley/imodeljs-editor-common';
 import { Tool } from '@bentley/imodeljs-frontend';
 import { ToolAssistanceInstruction } from '@bentley/imodeljs-frontend';
 import { Transform } from '@bentley/geometry-core';